Lumen and Watt DROP on the roof

 What is a watt?

-People usually buy each light according to its wattage.
+People usually buy each light fixture based on its wattage.
 But why?
 People are quite conscious of buying light bulbs after looking at the watts, as this has been easy when incandescent lamps were the only technology available.
 The higher wattage of the lamp indicated that it was brighter.
 Because in the days of incandescent light bulbs, everyone knew that the amount of light (and heat) was directly related to the watts.
+A watt is a unit of power from which the energy consumption of a light source can be determined, in kWh.
+The Led mixes up this equation dramatically.
+What we have learned in the past is no longer true in the same way.
+The wattage still describes the light output of a light source, and LED bulbs are now more efficient and do not use as much energy, thus reducing the size of the electricity bill.
+But the luminous efficacy per watt varies in LEDs.

 Lumens versus watts